Exploring legal meaning

 Written transcripts of any audio components and Adobe Portable Document Format (PDF) versions of printed material are available.
 Some Adobe PDF components may not be available or fully accessible using a screen reader and diagrammatic or foreign language materials may be particularly difficult to read in this way.
 Alternative formats of the study materials may be available in the future.
 Our Services for disabled students website has the latest information about availability.

 Part of this module is delivered through a website and includes online activities.
-If you use specialist hardware or software to assist you in operating a computer or the internet and have any concerns about accessing this type of material, you are advised to talk to us about support which can be given to meet your needs.
+If you use specialist hardware or software to assist you in operating a computer or the internet and have any concerns about accessing this type of material, you are advised to talk to us about the support which can be given to meet your needs.

 To find out more about what kind of support and adjustments might be available, contact us or visit our disability support pages.